Composite video: Modulators

-Some devices that connect to a TV, such as VCRs, older video game consoles and home computers, output a composite signal.
-This may then be converted to RF with an external box known as an RF modulator that generates the proper carrier (often for channel 3 or 4 in North America, channel 36 in Europe).
-Sometimes this modulator was built into the product (such as video game consoles, VCRs, or the Atari, Commodore 64, or TRS-80 CoCo home-computers) and sometimes it was an external unit powered by the computer (in the case of the TI-99/4A or some Apple modulators) or with an independent power supply.
+Some devices, such as videocassette recorders (VCRs), video game consoles, and home computers output composite video.
+This may then be converted to FM RF with an RF modulator that generates the proper carrier (often for channel 3 or 4 in North America, channel 36 in Europe).
+Sometimes this modulator is built into the product (such as video game consoles, VCRs, or the Atari, Commodore 64, or TRS-80 CoCo home-computers), is an external unit powered by the computer (TI-99/4A), or with an independent power supply.

-Because of the digital television transition most TV sets sold these days no longer have analog television tuners and cannot accept a signal from an analog modulator.
-But because composite video has a well-established market for both devices that convert it to channel 3/4 outputs, as well as devices that convert things like VGA to composite, it has offered opportunities to repurpose older composite monitors for newer devices.
+Because of the digital television transition most television sets no longer have analog television tuners but DVB-T and ATSC digital ones.
+They therefore cannot accept a signal from an analog modulator.
+However, composite video has an established market for both devices that convert it to channel 3/4 outputs, as well as devices that convert standards like VGA to composite, therefore it has offered opportunities to repurpose older composite monitors for newer devices.

 Demodulation loss

 The process of modulating RF with the original video signal, and then demodulating the original signal again in the TV, introduces losses including added noise or interference.
-For these reasons, it is best to use composite connections instead of RF connections if possible.
-Older video equipment and some very low-end modern televisions have only RF input (essentially the antenna jack).
-While RF modulators are no longer common, they are still available to translate composite signals for older equipment.
+For these reasons, it is best to use composite connections instead of RF connections if possible for live signals and sample the source FM RF signal for recorded formats.
+Some video equipment and modern televisions have only RF input.